 The company was founded in 1998, and has more than 800 employees.
 Digital business and the management of data is a vital part of our success.
 We average more than 5 million monthly unique visits across our digital platforms, which generates an enormous amount of data that we can leverage to enhance our services, provide greater customer satisfaction, and create new business opportunities.

 One of our most important decisions with regard to data management was deploying Talend’s Real Time Big Data platform about two years ago.
 We wanted to build a new data environment, including a cloud-based data lake, that could help us manage the fast-growing volumes of data and the growing number of data sources.
 We also wanted to glean more and better business insights from all the data we are gathering, and respond more quickly to changes.

-We are planning to gradually add at least 40 new data sources, including our own in-house databases as well as external sources such as Google Adwords, Doubleclick, Facebook, and a number of other social media sites.
+We are planning to gradually add at least 40 new data sources, including our own in-house databases as well as external sources such as Google Ads, Google Marketing Platform, Facebook, and a number of other social media sites.

 We have a process in which we ingest data from the various sources, store the data that we ingested into the data lake, process the data and then build the reporting and the visualization layer on top of it.
 The process is enabled in part by Talend’s ETL (Extract, Transform, Load) solution, which can gather data from an unlimited number of sources, organize the data, and centralize it into a single repository such as a data lake.

 We already had a traditional, on-premise data warehouse, which we still use, but we were looking for a new platform that could work well with both cloud and big data-related components, and could enable us to bring on the new data sources without as much need for additional development efforts.